-- 1. Unpack all parts carefully. - 2.
+- Unpack all parts carefully.
+Remove the chain cover by turning the chain tensioning knob in a counter-clockwise direction.
+(See Fig. A1) - 2.
 Place the chain saw on a solid, level surface. - 3.
-Use only genuine WORX chains or those recommended for guide bar. - 4.
-Slide the chain (7) in the slot around the guide bar (6).
-Ensure the chain is in correct running direction by comparing it to the chain icon on the guide bar, or referring to the chain direction symbol (17) found on the saw body.
-Ensure the bar tensioning plate (23) is facing outward.
-(See Fig. A1) Recommendation: If you find it is hard for you to assemble the chain smoothly into the groove of the bar, then you can try the way as it shown in Fig A2: to hold the bar vertically and slide the chain from the top of the bar.
-It will help you to smoothly assemble the chain easier. - 5.
-Fit the chain onto the drive sprocket (16), so that the fastening bar hole (20) and the two bar locating tabs (21) on the bar pad (19) fit into the keyway of the opening on the guide bar (6).
+Use only genuine WORX chains or those recommended for Guide Bar. - 4.
+Slide the chain in the slot around the guide bar.
+Ensure the chain is in correct running direction by comparing it to the chain icon on the guide bar, or referring to the chain direction symbol found on the saw body.
+Ensure the bar tensioning plate is facing outward.
+(See Fig. A2) - Fit the chain onto the drive sprocket, so that the fastening bar hole and the two bar locating tabs on the bar pad fit into the keyway of the opening on the guide bar.
 (See Fig. B1, B2) - 6.
-Assure all parts are seated properly.
+Assure all parts are seated properly and hold chain and guide bar in a level position.
 Make sure the drive links are fully seated in the drive sprocket (See Fig. C1), avoiding a kink as shown in Fig. C2.
 If kink occurs, pick up on the chain at the guide bar just ahead of the kink and then pull the kink out.